laurenshallop/SQL-Challenge-Employee-Tracker/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+Database Schema:
+department

+    id: INT PRIMARY KEY

+    name: VARCHAR(30) to hold department name

+role

+    id: INT PRIMARY KEY

+    title: VARCHAR(30) to hold role title

+    salary: DECIMAL to hold role salary

+    department_id: INT to hold reference to department role belongs to

+employee

+    id: INT PRIMARY KEY

+    first_name: VARCHAR(30) to hold employee first name

+    last_name: VARCHAR(30) to hold employee last name

+    role_id: INT to hold reference to employee role

+    manager_id: INT to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)